School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 The United States and Canada are vast countries with vast geographical distances.
 The car is the main means of transport, and public transport networks are generally underdeveloped, with the exception of certain major cities.
 International students coming from Europe, where public transport networks are more developed, will have to adapt to this difference when they study in North America, and may have to rethink their travel habits by planning their journeys according to the transport options available.

-The school district headquarters is located in Camrose, a safe and friendly community of 18,700 inhabitants, 1 hour’s drive from Edmonton.
+The school district is headquartered in Camrose, a safe and friendly town of 18,700 people, just an hour from Edmonton.

 The schools

-The schools have between 230 and 700 students.
-International students make up a small proportion of the student body (the most rural schools, for example, have only 1 or 2 international students, while the largest school has fewer than 25 students).
-Participants will therefore be immersed in an almost entirely English-speaking environment.
-The schools are very enthusiastic about welcoming foreign students and the whole community is involved in welcoming them.
+The schools have between 110 and 780 students.
+International students make up a small proportion of the student body (the most rural schools, for example, have only 1 or 2 international students, while the largest school has around 25 students).

 The courses

-It is possible for students in their final year to obtain a secondary school leaving certificate, subject to certain conditions (compulsory core curriculum).
-Please contact us if you are interested in this option to find out more.
+It is possible for students in their final year to obtain a secondary school leaving certificate, subject to certain conditions (compulsory set of courses).
+Do not hesitate to contact us if you are interested in this option to find out more.
 There is an additional charge for exam fees.

 If your level of English is a little too low to be able to understand the content of the academic courses, you will have the option of taking an English as a Foreign Language course at the same time.
 Foreign students are strongly encouraged to take this course for better integration and linguistic progress.

 The school year is divided into two terms.
-As aforeign student, you can join a class for a term, a semester or the whole school year.
+As a foreign student, you can join a class for one semester or one academic year.

 There are two different school systems in Canada: the semester system and the linear system.
-Under the semester system, students take 4 courses in the first semester and another 4 in the second semester, while under the linear system, students take 8 courses throughout the year.
+In the former, students take 4 or 5 courses in the first semester and another 4 or 5 in the second, while in the latter, students take up to 8 courses throughout the year.

 In many Canadian schools, the choice of subjects is vast.
 This is a unique opportunity to discover new fields or perfect a favourite subject.